 "Tell me and I'll forget, show me and I may remember, involve me and I'll understand."

 The Traditional Approach vs.The Suzuki Method

 The Suzuki Method is a specialized method using the "mother-tongue" approach.
 For this method to be the most effective, it is recommended that the student begin instrument studies between the ages of 3-7 years old when the language learning centers of the brain are most open.
-The student and parent work together with the teacher to form the Suzuki Triangle to create an optimal learning environment for the student to include DAILY listening to the Suzuki Recordings, daily home practice with the practice parent, private AND group class lessons (will resume as soon as possible and are TBD at this point in time).
+The student and parent work together with the teacher to form the Suzuki Triangle and create an optimal learning environment for the student to include DAILY listening to the Suzuki Recordings, daily home practice with the practice parent, private AND group class lessons.
 Repertoire is taught by ear at first (music reading is taught later) and flows through a specific set of pieces in the Suzuki Method Repertoire Series.
 Please visit the Suzuki Association of the Americas for more information.